 But in a survival situation, you need a much better fire.

-The log cabin fire is good for cooking.
+The log cabin fire is a good choice for cooking.

-The best campfire depends on your current situation.
+The best type of fire depends on your current situation and environment.

 That’s why it’s important to know how to make more than one type of fire.